 (ABC Radio National)

-Internet borne theft of credit card details and personal identity information alone accounts for roughly around 95% of all credit card and identity theft in the world today and is single handedly powering the vast majority of the now monumental global credit card fraud
+Internet borne theft of credit card details and personal identity information accounts for the overwhelming majority of all credit card and identity data theft in the world today.
+It is the major source in powering the vast majority of the now monumental global credit card fraud

 and identity theft menace.